srishubham2/TestRepo1/README.md

 Entering a valid username and password.
 Verifying that the login is successful or fails with appropriate error handling.

-* Note : Please check the `LoginTest.java` to check the action steps and assertion of Test Case.
+* Note : Please check the `LoginTest.java` to check the action steps and assertion of UI Test Case.

 ### Scenario 2: Post API Resource Creation and Verification = API Automation